Kareadita/Kavita/README.md

 ## Palace-Designs
 We would like to extend a big thank you to [<img src="/Logo/hosting-sponsor.png" alt="" width="128">](https://www.palace-designs.com/) who hosts our infrastructure pro-bono.

+## Weblate
+Thank you to [Weblate](https://hosted.weblate.org/projects/kavita/) who hosts our localization infrastructure pro-bono.
+If you want to help localize Kavita, please visit them.

 ## Huntr
 We would like to extend a big thank you to [Huntr](https://huntr.dev/repos/kareadita/kavita) who has worked with Kavita in reporting security vulnerabilities.
 If you are interested in being paid to help secure Kavita, please give them a try.